 Leaks – What happens when an appliance like the dishwasher, washing machine or even the sink leaks?

-When a kitchen has been tiled up to the cabinet legs (and under appliances) and say the washing machine develops a leak, it is unlikely you will notice the leak till significant damage is done.
-Water will obviously follow the lowest point and the ‘wells’ left under the units without tiles is perfect for it to pool and spread.
-If left unchecked, it can then start getting drawn up into the plaster on the walls and is often only found months later when a musky smell starts to override what should be the sweet smell of cooking coming from the kitchen.
+Consider this all-to-common scenario.
+A kitchen which has been tiled up to the cabinet legs (and under appliances) and the washing machine develops a leak.
+It is unlikely the leak will get noticed until significant damage is done.
+Water naturally flows to the lowest point.
+The ‘wells’ left under the units without tiles is perfect for it to pool and spread.
+If left unchecked, it will start getting drawn up into the plaster on the walls.
+It is often only discovered months later when a musky smell starts to override what should be the sweet smell of cooking coming from the kitchen.

 In contrast, if the kitchen was tiled wall-to-wall then the chances of seeing the leak coming out from under the appliance is vastly improved.
 The water does not get a chance to soak into the concrete floor and instead runs across the tiles.
 Often the first sign of even a minor leak is spotted by the grout line changing colour as it gets wet near the appliance.